CobayaSampler/cobaya/docs/likelihoods.rst

           "input_params": my_input_params, "output_params": my_output_params}}

-*Internal* likelihoods: code conventions and defaults
+Likelihood classes: code conventions and defaults
 -----------------------------------------------------

-*Internal* likelihoods are defined inside the ``likelihoods`` directory of the source tree, where each subdirectory defines a subpackage containing one or more likelihoods.
 Each likelihood inherits from the :class:`.likelihood.Likelihood` class (see below).

-The subpackage contains at least two files:
+*Internal* likelihoods are defined inside the ``likelihoods`` directory of the Cobaya source tree, where each subdirectory defines a subpackage containing one or more likelihoods. *External* likelihood classes can be defined in an external python package.

-- the standard Python subpackage ``__init__.py`` file
+In addition to the likelihood class itself, each likelihood can have additional files:

 - a ``[ClassName].yaml`` file containing allowed options for each likelihood and the default *experimental model*:

   .. code-block:: yaml